 • share educational practice with partner(s) in other countries and implement changes across the school.

-This level involves schools demonstrating their commitment to international education throughout the entire school, involving clear plans of activity and impact assessments to develop the quality of international education at your school.
+This level involves schools demonstrating their commitment to international education throughout the entire school, involving clear plans of activity and impact assessments to develop the quality of international education at the school.

 Application requirements